Asymptotic Dynamics of Open Quantum Systems and Modular Theory: Abstract

-We can construct examples of unital channels which are not asymptotically unitary simply by considering an extension of the asymptotic map~\eqref{struc_phiP}.
-More precisely, it is possible to show~\cite{AFK_asympt} that every map defined on a set in the form~\eqref{attr_struc}, and acting as~\eqref{struc_phiP} can be extended to a quantum channel over $\mathcal B(\mathcal H)$.
+As a final remark, it is possible to show~\cite{AFK_asympt} that every map defined on a set in the form~\eqref{attr_struc}, and acting as~\eqref{struc_phiP} can be extended to a quantum channel over $\mathcal B(\mathcal H)$.
 This can be interpreted as the inverse of structure theorem~\ref{Wolf_struc}. \end{section} \begin{section}{Asymptotic dynamics and modular theory} In this Section, we are going to study the relation between the asymptotic dynamics of a quantum channel and Tomita-Takesaki modular theory.
 In particular, we want to find the conditions under which the asymptotic dynamics $\Phi_{P}$ can be obtained from the modular evolution group~\eqref{eq:dynamicsexplicitfinitedimensional} associated with an equilibrium state.
 In doing this, we will use the structure theorem~\ref{Wolf_struc}, and we will write the modular group corresponding to fixed states.

 Let us assume that the quantum channel $\Phi$ is faithful.
 We could drop this requirement simply by considering the reduced channel $\tilde\Phi$ defined in equation~\eqref{phit_def}.

 We start by considering a particular situation, in which the permutation in equation~\eqref{struc_phiP} has only one cycle, i.e., up to a relabeling, it is in the form